Sti2nd/custom-guess-who/README.md

 Uses

-- [TypeScript](https://www.typescriptlang.org/) to give the developer more help
+- [TypeScript](https://www.typescriptlang.org/) to give developers some more help
 - [styled-components](https://styled-components.com/) to put CSS in JS (the components)
 - [Prettier](https://prettier.io/) so we can skip the code style discussion